jainsiddharth99/AI-Project/README.md

 ## Requirements
 - Keras -> to tain the model
-- Tensorflow -> for iamge processing
+- Tensorflow -> for image processing
 - OpenCV -> to use webcam

 ## Rules of Game